kazumaki/weather-app/README.md

 # Weather App

-In this project you are able to search by almost any city in the world and get some data back to be displayed, like: `Temperature`, `Pressure`, `Humidity` and `Wind Speed`.
+In this project, you can search by almost any city in the world and get some data back to be displayed, like: `Temperature`, `Pressure`, `Humidity` and `Wind Speed`.

 ## Screenshot